Anti-government protests have rocked Hong Kong for months and the situation shows no sign of dying down.

 It has its own judiciary and a separate legal system from mainland China.
-Those rights including freedom of assembly and freedom of speech are protected.
+Those rights include freedom of assembly and freedom of speech.

 But those freedoms - the Basic Law - expire in 2047 and it is not clear what Hong Kong's status will then be.

 Want to know more?